 17-year-old girl raped, set on fire by man

-Hyderabad, Feb 29 (PTI): A man allegedly raped and set a 17-year-old girl afirein Suryapet district of Telanganaafter being warned not to harass her with his proposal, police said on Saturday The girl, who received 50 per cent, is now undergoing treatment at a state-run hospital at Warangal and her condition is said to be stable.
+(EDS: Adds word in para 2, replacing word in last para ) Hyderabad, Feb 29 (PTI): A man allegedly raped and set a 17-year-old girl afirein Suryapet district of Telangana after being warned not to harass her with his proposal, police said on Saturday The girl, who received 50 per cent burns, is now undergoing treatment at a state-run hospital at Warangal and her condition is said to be stable.

-The 21-year-old man, warned by elders aware of the matter not to harass her, allegedly went to her house on Friday night forcibly took her out to a bushy area nearby before raping and setting her ablaze She was alone at home when the incident took place, they said.
+The 21-year-old man, warned by people not to harass her, allegedly went to her house on Friday night forcibly took her out to a bushy area nearby before raping and setting her ablaze She was alone at home when the incident took place, they said.

-Efforts were on catch the accused, police said PTI SJR NVG NVG.
+Efforts were on apprehend the accused, police said PTI SJR NVG NVG NVG NVG.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)